 - West Hollywood Paid Sick, Vacation, or Personal Necessity Leave*

 COVID-19 Supplemental Paid Sick Leave

-CA Department of Industrial relations (DIR): 2021 COVID-19 Supplemental Paid Sick Leave Fact Sheet
+California Department of Industrial Relations (DIR): Paid Sick Leave in California

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.